EricSamsonCarto/Clean_StreetName_ArcpyTool/README.md

 </div>

-  Description: This script fixes and cleans a layer with a "FullName" street <br>
+  Description: This script fixes and cleans a layer with a "FullName" street field.
-  field.
 A "FullName" street field includes street name and street prefix.
-A "FLAG" <br>
-  field is created in the output layer that shows fields with one element in its <br>
-  string or fewer, or 5 elements in the string or more.
-This field can be used as <br>
-  a inspect field for data integerity. <br>
+A "FLAG" field is created in the output layer that shows fields with one element in its string or fewer, or 5 elements in the string or more.
+This field can be used as a inspect field for data integerity.

    Example Outputs (Streetname is the output field from tool, OriginalStr is what the original field looked like):
   <br>